20% off your first purchase with code: SHOP24

-Free Virtual Field Trips for Elementary Students
+Fun, Free Virtual Field Trips for Elementary Kids

-Ideas to Make Virtual Field Trips Fun and Exciting:
+Ideas to Make Virtual Field Trips Fun and Exciting

 • Let students bring a brown bag lunch and eat outside